 Foreign Commercial property works the same way except it is over 40 years instead of 30 years.

-**In the United States, residential properties depreciated over 27.5 years in commercial real estate is depreciated over 39 years.
+**In the United States, residential property is depreciated over 27.5 years and commercial property is depreciated over 39 years.

 How is Foreign Rental Income Taxed